 Self-compassion is a significant challenge for most people because we’re so used to criticizing ourselves when things go wrong.
-Self-criticism is our standard go-to explanation then things work our way.
+Self-criticism is our standard go-to explanation then things don’t work our way.
 Every time my entrepreneurial ventures failed, I blamed myself.

 Most people are confused about their goals and what they want in life.
 They keep chasing success and happiness outwards when the real salvation is within.
 I’m not saying that it’s bad to have worldly goals.
 We should do what we need to do to survive in this world, but we should not forget who we are.

-Realizing ourselves as the unconditional-eternal-love is the highest self-awareness.
+Realizing ourselves as unconditional-eternal-love is the highest self-awareness.
 And therefore, self-compassion does not come without self-awareness.
 When you’re self-aware, you accept yourself with all of your shortcomings.

 This realization that I was ordinary or average was unsettling at that time.
 It hurt my ego.
-It was painful because I had created a false image of myself that was desperate to prove itself to the world.
+It was painful because I had created a false image that was desperate to prove itself to the world.
 That’s when I started practicing self-compassion.

 Instead of fighting my ego, I surrendered.
 It’s not easy to confront yourself, but it’s the only way to realize the truth.
 And believe me when I tell you this – the moment I surrendered, something amazing happened.
-I ignited my creative spark.
+I reignited my creative spark.
 I didn’t care about perfection anymore.
 I allowed myself to make mistakes and do crappy work.

 Instead of trying to stop or fight with your afflictions, allow them to manifest in your conscious awareness with grace and compassion.
 Don’t offer resistance.
 By that, I mean don’t create a feeling of aversion to these troubling feelings and emotions.

 And that, my friend, is one of the significant teachings of the Buddha.
 So next time you buy a luxury item, question yourself, “how is it going to enrich my life?
-Am I still trying to prove myself to others, or is this going to help me in my journey of self-discovery?”.
+Am I still trying to prove myself to others, or is this going to help me in my journey of self-discovery?”

 The most significant barrier to love and compassion are not the adversities that we meet in life but the judgmental mind that prevents us from seeing the simple truth of the present moment.
 But the good news is that you can change this default programming by consistently practicing self-compassion in real-life situations.

-For example, when you miss your flight, get late for a meeting, forget your spouses anniversary, and by the way, don’t do that, especially if you’re a guy, because no amount of self-compassion is going to save you from the wrath of what’s coming if you know what I mean.
+For example, when you miss your flight, get late for a meeting, forget your spouses anniversary, and by the way, don’t do that, especially if you’re a guy, because no amount of self-compassion is going to save you from the wrath of what’s coming – if you know what I mean.

-What I’m saying is that these may be bad situations, but they’re not so bad that you create unwarranted criticism for yourself.
+What I’m saying is that these may be bad situations, but they’re not so bad that you create unwarranted criticism towards yourself.
 I mean, I have seen people physically assaulting themselves for minor mistakes.

 If you have a temper, accept it.
 Don’t justify it egoistically or judge yourself for having it.
 Create a resolve to change this conditioning by showering yourself with utmost love and compassion.
 But all that will happen when you’re ready the take responsibility.
 You know, as they say, the buck stops here.

 We are not our conditioned minds, and we have the power to change.
-The more you practice self-compassion, the better you will get at it.
+The more you practice self-compassion, the better you get at it.
 Failure is not a problem, but judging yourself or failing is.
 With time, you will gradually cultivate your capacity for self-compassion, even in the most challenging circumstances.

 You know this is the best time (Apr 2021) to practice self-compassion as we are going through a deadly pandemic that has taken so many lives and uprooted the entire socioeconomic framework.
 Many people are struggling to make ends meet, and there’s so much uncertainty about the future.